jmrohwer/identifiability/README.md

 analysis to calculate and plot confidence intervals based on a profile-likelihood.
 The code is adapted from [LMFIT](https://lmfit.github.io/lmfit-py/), with custom functions to select the range for parameter scanning and for plotting the profile likelihood.
 The significance is assessed with the chi-squared distribution.
+Optimization runs can be performed in parallel (using the `multiprocessing` module).

 ## Installation